 - European Organisation for the Research and Treatment of Cancer

-Entitled ‘TEACH’ (Training and Education for Advanced Clinicians and HCPs), the school will be held at various cultural venues (see below) in Cascais, near Lisbon, Portugal, and will run from 3-7 July.
+Entitled ‘TEACH’ (Training and Education for Advanced Clinicians and HCPs), the school will be held in Bucharest, Romania, and will run from 3-7 July.

-The Alliance and fellow stakeholders have been working tirelessly to reach the goal of ‘the right treatment for the right patient at the right time’ to help create a healthier Europe for its 500 million citizens across 28 countries.
+EAPM has been working tirelessly to reach the goal of ‘the right treatment for the right patient at the right time’ to help create a healthier Europe for its 500 million citizens across the current 28 countries.

-The consensual aim is to raise awareness among policymakers about the needs of modern-day patients and how personalised medicine has the potential to change healthcare for the better.
+The Alliance aims to raise awareness among policymakers about the needs of modern-day patients and how personalised medicine has the potential to change healthcare for the better.

-All concerned believe it is vital to develop training for professionals whose disciplines are essential to the successful development of personalised medicine.
-This is in order to promote the shared understanding and collaborative development of necessary tools.
+It believes that it is vital to develop training for professionals whose disciplines are essential to the successful development of personalised medicine.
+This in order to promote the shared understanding and collaborative development of necessary tools.